sayan0927/Notepad/README.md

 # Notepad

-Implementation of a Notepad application in java with some basic features
+Implementation of a Notepad application in java with most of the features.